alidaf/raspberryPi/chipsPi/mcp42x1/README.md

 The LEDs have a forward voltage and current of 1.8V and 20mA respectively so a 160Ohms resistance is ideal (for 5V VDD) for placing in series with it.
 However, the wiper resistance is 75Ohms so only an 85Ohms resistor is needed.
 The closest I have is 75Ohms, which seems fine.

                     R = (5 - 1.8) / 20x10-3 = 160 Ohms.

-NC is not internally connected but can be externally connected to VDD or VSS to reduce noise coupling.